 TL;DR: Why Jordan Peterson is an Enneagram Type 1

 • The world has a right way to work.
-Peterson's entire philosophy centers on order versus chaos, good versus evil.
-Every lecture, every book, every public battle flows from this conviction.
+Peterson's entire philosophy centers on order versus chaos.
+Every lecture, book, and public battle flows from this conviction.

-• That relentless inner voice demanding perfection?
-Type 1s know it well.
-Watch Peterson tear up while discussing responsibility and you're seeing the war between his impossible standards and his humanity.
+• That inner critic never sleeps.
+Watch Peterson tear up while discussing responsibility.
+You're seeing the war between his impossible standards and his humanity.

 • His anger isn't political.
 It's moral.
-When he perceives injustice, the response is visceral.
-Compelled speech laws.
+Compelled speech.
 Postmodern ideology.
 Professional persecution.
-Each triggers the same righteous fury.
+Each triggers the same righteous fury because each violates the same principle.

-• "Clean your room" sounds like advice.
-It's actually a manifesto.
+• "Clean your room" is a manifesto.
 Start with yourself.
 Fix what's broken.
 Impose order on chaos.
 The Reformer's creed in four words.

-• He'll lose his psychology license before compromising on principle.
+• He'll sacrifice his license before his principles.
 He fought the College of Psychologists to the Supreme Court.
 Type 1s don't bend on what they believe is right, even when bending would be easier.

 What is Jordan Peterson's Personality Type?